christianbryant/Photo-Sifter/README.md

 Please make sure you have Python3 installed on your system to use this file and have updated it to the most current version (Python 3.10.10).
 Place the main.py into the folder that has all of your photo RAWS.
-Once installed you can move onto usage.
+Once installed you can move on to usage.

 ## Usage
 ```bash
 python3 main.py DESTINATION_FOLDER_NAME FILE_LIST.txt RAW_TYPE
 ```
+Be sure NOT to include the file type in the .txt.
 Example .txt file for reference:
 ```txt
 _DSC3041